-- January 24, 2023 The Company reported the initial Mineral Resource Estimate for the nearsurface gold mineralization drilled to date at the Monarch Gold Zone at its BAM Project. - February 8, 2023 The Company announced the completion of a three-dimensional geophysical interpretation of the BAM Project, incorporating the results of the natural source magneto-telluric ("NSMT") geophysical survey and the ZTEM airborne geophysical survey conducted in 2022 at its BAM Project. - February 17, 2023 The Company filed the BAM Technical Report, detailing the technical information related to the BAM Project.
+- January 24, 2023 The Company reported the initial Mineral Resource Estimate for the near-surface gold mineralization drilled to date at the Monarch Gold Zone at its BAM Project. - February 8, 2023 The Company announced the completion of a three-dimensional geophysical interpretation of the BAM Project, incorporating the results of the natural source magneto-telluric ("NSMT") geophysical survey and the ZTEM airborne geophysical survey conducted in 2022 at its BAM Project. - February 17, 2023 The Company filed the BAM Technical Report, detailing the technical information related to the BAM Project.
 The BAM Project Technical Report was prepared by William Stone, Ph.D., P.Geo., Eugene Puritch, P.Eng., FEC, CET, Jarita Barry, P.Geo. and Brian Ray, P.Geo. of P&E, each of whom is a QP as defined by NI 43-101 and independent of the Company. - March 3, 2023 The Company restructured the outstanding payment terms for the acquisition of the Gabbs Project.
-As part of the restructuring, the Company has entered into an amending agreement (the "Second Amending Agreement") with Splitter, an affiliate of Waterton pursuant to which the Company will now issue or pay, as applicable, to Waterton (a) 2,659,748 Common Shares following Exchange approval of the Amending Agreement, (b) US\$150,000 on or before December 31, 2023, (c) US\$250,000 on or before December 31, 2024, (d) US\$2.0 million on or before December 31, 2025 and US\$2.4 million on or before December 31, 2026.
-The Amending Agreement also contemplates, (x) if the Company raises, through the issuance of debt or equity, in excess of C\$7.5 million, 10% of the funds raised will be paid to Waterton against the longest dated milestone payment and (y) on the sale of an interest in, or of, Gabbs, the proceeds will be paid to Waterton up to the amount outstanding at the time.
+As part of the restructuring, the Company entered into an amending agreement (the "Second Amended Agreement") with Splitter pursuant to which the Company would issue or pay, as applicable, to Splitter (a) 2,659,748 Common Shares following Exchange approval of the Second Amending Agreement, (b) US\$150,000 on or before December 31, 2023, (c) US\$250,000 on or before December 31, 2024, (d) US\$2.0 million on or before December 31, 2025 and US\$2.4 million on or before December 31, 2026.
+Under the Second Amended Agreement, if the Company raised, through the issuance of debt or equity, in excess of C\$7.5 million (excluding flow-through funds), 10% of the funds raised would be paid to Splitter against the longest dated milestone payment and on the sale of an interest in, or of, the Gabbs Project, the proceeds would be paid to Splitter up to the amount outstanding at the time.

-In addition, the Company will issue to Waterton a US\$4,000,000, zero coupon convertible note (the "Note") with a four-year term convertible at a minimum price of C\$0.30 per share provided that the Note cannot be converted if all payments due under the Amending Agreement have been made at the time the Note is called (other than if a change of control is to occur prior to repayment of the Note).
-The Note can be called at any time on payment of 115% in the first year, 130% in the second year and 150% thereafter and is due on maturity, an event of default or a change of control.
-In addition, in the event that conversion of any portion of the Note would cause Waterton to be a "Control Person", as defined in the Exchange's Corporate Finance Manual, the Company must first obtain approval of the Company's shareholders.
+In addition, on March 3, 2023, the Company issued to Splitter a US\$4,000,000, zero coupon convertible note (the "Note") with a four-year term convertible at a price of C\$0.30 per share provided that the Note could not be converted if all payments due under the Second Amended Agreement had been made at the time the Note was called (other than if a change of control was to occur prior to repayment of the Note).
+The Note could be called by the Company at any time on payment of 115% in the first year, 130% in the second year and 150% thereafter and is due on maturity, an event of default or a change of control.
+Under the terms of the Note, approval by the shareholders of the Company was required if conversion of the convertible note would make Splitter (including affiliated entities) a control person (as defined in the Exchange's Corporate Finance Manual).

-Following the approval of the Exchange, on March 21, 2023 the Company closed the restructuring of the outstanding payment terms for the acquisition of the Gabbs Project with Waterton.
-In closing the restructuring, the Company entered into the Second Amending Agreement, issued 2,659,748 Shares and issued the Note to Waterton.
+Following the approval of the Exchange, on March 21, 2023 the Company closed the restructuring of the outstanding payment terms for the acquisition of the Gabbs Project with Splitter.
+In closing the restructuring, the Company entered into the Second Amended Agreement, issued 2,659,748 Common Shares and issued the Note to Splitter.March 5, 2023 The Company entered into an agreement with a wholly-owned subsidiary of Orogen

-March 5, 2023 - The Company entered into an agreement with a wholly-owned subsidiary of Orogen Royalties Inc. ("Orogen") for the acquisition of certain mineral claims (the "Ball Creek Claims") that comprise the western portion of Orogen's Ball Creek Property.
+Royalties Inc. ("Orogen") for the acquisition of certain mineral claims (the "Ball Creek Claims") that comprise the western portion of Orogen's Ball Creek Property, to expand the land package of the BAM Project.